Newnan Drug & Alcohol Rehab, Detox & Treatment Resources

 Newnan is a growing yet peaceful community 40 miles southwest of Atlanta, Georgia.
 The town began its U.S. life in 1828 and soon grew prosperous as a center for the cotton trade.
 The town was spared much of the Civil War damage suffered by neighboring towns, so Newnan still retains a NeoGreek Revival courthouse and other period architecture.
 Residents enjoy a relaxed pace of life, plenty of shopping opportunities, dozens of schools and many upscale housing developments.
 The theater, history and the arts are promoted in the city, and recreational opportunities are abundant in Newnan through the Coweta County Parks and Recreation Department.

 Many films and TV shows are filmed in Georgia, too.
 Newnan is close to the filming sites of a popular series involving zombies.
 Residents of Newnan have become accustomed to seeing camera crews and stars out and about their town.
-One thing that no one in Georgia can get used to is the problem of opioid and other substance abuse.
+One thing that no one in Georgia can get used to is the problem of opioid and other substance misuse.
 Georgia now ranks as one of 11 states with the highest numbers of prescription opioid deaths.
 These deaths were preventable in most cases, and future deaths from opioid misuse can be prevented if the public can become better educated about the issue.

 Alcohol & Drug Rehab Centers in Newnan, Georgia

 Explore all of your options for recovery so you can make the most sensible choice for your situation.
 The three basic types of rehab programs are similar to treatment plans for other diseases.
 You can enroll as a full inpatient, partial outpatient and full outpatient depending on your particular medical and lifestyle considerations.
 Consult with your health insurance policy, union representative, religious institution and fraternal organizations to discover any resources that are available to you for covering the costs of treatment.
-The three types of rehab plans available at Newnan drug rehab programs and Newnan alcohol rehab programs are listed below.
+The three types of rehab plans available at drug and alcohol rehab programs are listed below.

 Residential rehab treatment is the most supportive type of rehab for patients with substance use disorders.
-You enroll as an inpatient, meaning you live at treatment center in a private or semi-private room.
-In many cases, your meals and other daily needs are provided for you, so you can focus on your rehab responsibilities.
+You enroll as an inpatient, meaning you live at a treatment center in a private or semi-private room.
+In many cases, your meals and other daily needs are provided for you so you can focus on your rehab responsibilities.
 You aren’t at the mercy of well-meaning friends and relatives who don’t understand the process of rehab.
 In nearly all residential treatment plans, patients work through a daily schedule of group therapy and other treatments, which may include meditation, exercise, yoga, art or music therapy.
 You have free time during each day and evening to rest and regroup.

 Partial hospitalization programs are similar to outpatient rehab plans.
 You visit the treatment center for your activities, but you return home at the end of the day to sleep in your own bed.
 You spend more time at the facility than you do in an outpatient plan.
 This means you’re monitored a bit more closely and you have a higher number of daily tasks to complete than you have in an outpatient plan.
 Partial hospitalization is often an appropriate choice for anyone who has recently completed residential rehab; the program continues to support the patient with targeted therapies and counseling.